 RESULTS

-We found evidence for directional selection on flowering phenology, flower number and shoot height in both study years (Table 1A).
-Linear selection on flowering phenology and flower number differed among populations in both study years and selection on shoot height differed in 2011.
-We also found evidence of correlational selection, although effects differed among populations (Table 1B).
-In both study years, we found a significant quadratic effect of flower number on fitness, but this effect also differed among populations (Table 1C).
+We found evidence for directional selection on flowering phenology, flower number and shoot height in both study years, although this selection differed among populations (except for selection on shoot height in 2010, Table 1A).
+We also found evidences of correlational selection, (Table 1B), and a significant quadratic effect of flower number on fitness in both study years, although these effects also differed among populations (Table 1C).

 The direction of phenotypic selection on flowering phenology differed between populations where the predator was absent and populations where it was present (Table 2, Appendix S2).
 In populations where the predator was absent, there was selection for earlier flowering (mean ± 95% CI of selection gradients, 2010: 0.22 ± 0.15, 2011: 0.30 ± 0.17), while in populations where the predator was present there was selection for later flowering (mean ± 95% CI of selection gradients, 2010: -0.19 ± 0.15, 2011: -0.10 ± 0.11, Fig. 1).
+Standardized selection gradients indicate the change in relative fitness as a function of the change in phenology as other traits are held constant.
+In this case, flowering a week earlier (i.e., increase of phenology by one unit) would increase fitness by 22% (2010) and 30% (2011) in populations without the predator, and decrease it by 19% (2010) and 10% (2011) in populations without the predator.

 In both study years, early flowering increased the probability of being attacked by the predator within all populations where the predator was present (Table 3, Appendix S3).
 The probability of being attacked was higher also in plants with higher number of flowers in 2011, while the effect differed among populations in 2010.
 The relationship between probability of attack and shoot height was not significant in 2010 and differed among populations in 2011.
 The effects of phenology and flower number on predation intensity (number of eggs, Table 3, Appendix S3) differed between populations in both years studied.

 Multigroup analyses revealed significant among-population differences in trait-fitness relationships (Appendix S4, Tables S4.1-2).
 Nevertheless, models fitted for each population and year consistently identified effects of phenology on fitness mediated by seed predator preference for early-flowering plants (Appendix S4, Tables S4.3-5).
 Direct effects of traits on fitness were less consistent.